collinhover/kaiopua/plans/levels/PLAN_INTRO_TUTORIAL.md

 ####Introduction
 * Setting:
-    * Face of world
+    * Middle of ocean
-    * Player character's farming shack
+    * Player on canoe
-    * Small rectangular shack slightly raised off ground
+    * Whale
     * Sitting on a small hill
     * Various plants (trees, taro, grass, etc)
-* NPCs:
-    * Face of world
-    * A feral pig
 * Semi-Linear path:
-    * Begins inside character's shack
+    * Begins in the middle of an ocean
-        * Character sitting on bed and waking up
+        * Character in canoe
-        * Single room
-        * Simple bed
-        * Wall with large painting textured by Launcher section scene for seamless transition
-        * Character's pack basket on floor
-        * Bottle of sunshine hanging on door
-        * Door of shack closed
-    * Moves outside character's shack
+        * Rowing around, exploring
+        * Character surprised by huge whale surfacing
-        * Character walks out and down steps
+        * Whale seems sick and neglected
-        * Character makes a plant grow (shows player growing ability)
-        * Character makes big pig shrink (shows player shrinking ability)
-    * Kaiopua greets character
+        * Whale talks to character and offers deal
-        * Character learns about disturbances
+        * Character can live on whale happily
-        * Character sets out for first ring
+        * And in return character cultivates surface of whale to help the whale grow strong and healthy
+        * Whale offers character its fin as a place to land

 ####Tutorial
 * Teaches player basics of game mechanics
 * Doubles as first level of game
-* Basic movement and jumping >> player must run from house to Kaiopua's mouth
+* Basic movement >> player must row to the whale's fin
-* Interacting with objects >> player must start speaking to Kaiopua
+* Interacting with objects >> player activate the canoe to land
-* Basic ability of scaling >> player solves first puzzle
+* Basic jumping >> player must jump out of the canoe
+* Checking seeds >> player opens seed inventory
+* Core mechanics >> player chooses first (and only seed) and plants it on the tip of the whale's fin